 Working in the office

-Before the campus is repopulated fully, building coordinators, communications staff and other designated department personnel should assess work environments, meeting rooms, breakrooms and other areas to ensure social distancing.
+Building coordinators, communications staff and other designated department personnel should assess work environments, meeting rooms, breakrooms and other areas to ensure social distancing.
 Refer to the Preparing Office Spaces for Proper Social Distancing Resource Guide to assist you in planning.
 Some considerations:

 - Keep fire doors closed; do not block open to avoid using door handles.

 - Always consider accessibility.
 Some spaces may be too narrow to allow for floor-mounted physical interventions.

 - Account for visitors that come into office suites for contact tracing purposes as needed.

 - Please use campus-approved signage when possible.
 Your division’s communications staff member may email a request for additional signage that currently is not available.

 This year, COVID-19 requires all of campus to work together to prepare for students, faculty and staff to be back on campus.
 Units are expected to pay for their own supplies such as masks, cleaning supplies, hand sanitizer, plexiglass, etc., however, the university is working to create cost efficiencies by placing bulk orders through The Mizzou Store.
 If a unit needs additional supplies not offered through bulk purchasing, a special request must be made and approved by the Incident Command Team.
 Please use this form to place a bulk order and/or a special purchase request.

 No university sanctioned travel (includes travel by road and/or air) is permitted until further notice.
 Exceptions may be made by a dean or vice chancellor and must be supported by a compelling reason (for instance, travel required as part of grant compliance) and accompanied by support documentation.
 Follow the CDC guidelines for travel and comply with the county regulations of their destination.
 In all cases, the traveler should monitor for symptoms for 14 days upon return and inform their supervisor if they become symptomatic.